kalamuna/kameleonci/README.md

 ## Setup

-1. Copy `kameleon.yml` to your repository at `.github/workflows/kameleon.yml`
+1. Run the installation script (see Quick Install section above)
-2. Configure the required repository variables and secrets (see Configuration section below)
+2. Configure the required repository variables and secrets in your GitHub repository:
+   - Go to your repository's Settings → Secrets and variables → Actions
+   - Add the required variables and secrets listed below
 3. Push your code and let Kameleon handle the deployment!

 ## Configuration